scholmd/scholmd/examples/plos-one/dolphin-bycatch/dolphins.md

 precluding direct comparisons with the findings here.
 Because of the correlation between headline depth and time of day, the light condition factor only explained a relatively small fraction of the residual deviance.
-The model showed (Table tab:beta-contributions) that the dolphin capture rate was lower for fishing with hauls made in the day or on moonlit nights than at night (a median ratio of 0.17 with a 95% c.i, of 0.08 to 0.35).
+The model showed (Table 3) that the dolphin capture rate was lower for fishing with hauls made in the day or on moonlit nights than at night (a median ratio of 0.17 with a 95% c.i, of 0.08 to 0.35).
 However, the dolphin capture rate was not significantly different when the haul was between midnight